-We primarily derive our product revenues from the sale of DEXTENZA in the United States to a network of specialty distributors, who then resell DEXTENZA to ambulatory surgical centers, or ASCs, and hospital outpatient departments, or HOPDs.
+All of our product candidates are designed to be medical-benefit "buy-and-bill" products with associated procedure codes.
+Products with these characteristics are optimized to be not only attractive to physicians and patients but also to the sites of care that participate in utilization.
+We primarily derive our product revenues from the sale of DEXTENZA in the United States to a network of specialty distributors, who then sell DEXTENZA to ambulatory surgical centers, or ASCs; hospital out-patient departments, or HOPDs; and physicians' offices.
 In addition to distribution agreements with specialty distributors, we enter into arrangements with government payers that provide for government-mandated rebates and chargebacks with respect to the purchase of DEXTENZA.
-We have previously reported in-market unit sales figures-unit sales from specialty distributors to ASCs and HOPDs-for April, May and June 2021 of 8,025, 7,186 and 9,779 units, respectively.
+In-market unit sales figures-unit sales from specialty distributors to ASCs and HOPDs-for July, August and September 2021 were 6,924, 9,321 and 8,737 units, respectively.
+The third month of each quarter typically reflects an increase in in-market unit sales to ASCs under our rebate program, which typically reverts in the following month.
+In October 2021, our estimated in-market unit sales exceeded 9,600 billable inserts.

-We believe that our existing cash and cash equivalents of \$191.9 million as of June 30, 2021 will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through 2023.
+We believe that our existing cash and cash equivalents of \$179.3 million as of September 30, 2021 will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through 2023.
 This estimate is based on our current operating plan which includes estimates of anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses.
 These estimates are subject to various assumptions including those related to the severity and duration of the COVID-19 pandemic, the revenues, expenses and reimbursement associated with the commercialization of DEXTENZA, the pace of our research and clinical development programs, and other aspects of our business.
 We have based our estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect and would therefore need to raise additional capital to support our ongoing operations or adjust our plans accordingly.
 See "-Liquidity and Capital Resources."